 Day 1: Welcome to Old San Juan

-As the day went into evening we walked into inner Old San Juan down Calle de San Sebastion.
-Somehow we ran into a group of Hannah’s friends from home (seriously, what are the odds?) and joined them for dinner at a restaurant called Moreno Spot.
+As the day went into the evening we walked into inner Old San Juan down Calle de San Sebastion.
+Somehow we ran into a group of Hannah's friends from home (seriously, what are the odds?) and joined them for dinner at a restaurant called Moreno Spot.
 I ordered a very strong margarita and a small pizza.